ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

        Initial guess for radial correlation length in metres. perp_guess_y : array_like, 0.1
+       Initial guess for poloidal correlation length in metres. perp_guess_ky : array_like, 1
-       Initial guess for poloidal correlation length in metres. ky_free : bool, False
+       Initial guess for poloidal wavenumber in metres^-1. ky_free : bool, False
       Determines whether ky is free during the poloidal fitting procedure. time_guess : array_like, [1e-5,100]